 sudo pacman -Syvv manjaro-keyring

 Using various AUR helpers, you can blanket update all packages installed from them on your Manjaro Linux system.
 This ensures that every package from the Arch User Repository (AUR) is current and functioning optimally.

 Pamac stands out with its dual functionality, serving both as a graphical and command-line package manager.
 It’s Manjaro’s default AUR helper and streamlines the management of AUR packages.
 To update your AUR packages using Pamac, execute this command in the terminal:

 pamac upgrade --aur

-Yay is a popular AUR helper that can be installed on Manjaro Linux.
-To update your AUR packages using yay, execute the following command in the terminal:
+Yay is a widely-used AUR helper among Manjaro Linux enthusiasts.
+To update your AUR packages with Yay, use this command in the terminal:

 This command refreshes your system’s package database and applies any available updates to AUR packages.
 Yay is known for its advanced features in AUR package management, offering a robust experience for Manjaro Linux users.

 Paru, a modern and increasingly popular AUR helper, is written in Rust and praised for its contemporary design.
 To update AUR packages using Paru, input the following command:

 Similar to Yay, this command updates the system’s package database and all AUR packages, ensuring your Manjaro system remains up-to-date with the latest offerings from the AUR.